Home > Sunglasses

 As GearJunkie’s former Editor-in-Chief, he tested hundreds of pairs of sunglasses over his 10 years at the helm.
 Today, he oversees editorial production across multiple websites, and he still loves testing gear.

-Mary Murphy also contributed to this article. former managing editor at GearJunkie, Murphy put optics to the test as an avid hiker, paddleboarder, and skier.
+Mary Murphy also contributed to this article.
+A former managing editor at GearJunkie, Murphy put optics to the test as an avid hiker, paddleboarder, and skier.

-Geajunkie editors Adam Ruggiero and Rachelle Schrute also contributed testing notes for this article.
+GeaJunkie editors Adam Ruggiero and Rachelle Schrute also contributed testing notes for this article.

 Our lead tester putting a pair of Oakleys through their paces; (photo/Sean McCoy)